 Zachtek sells a Pico Tracker complete with solar panels for around $100 with two versions of tracker packages, and offers discounts for multi-pack orders WSPR-TX Pico Transmitter and WSPR-TX Pico Transmitter with large solar cells

 QRP Labs sells their Pico Tracker for under $60 but you have to add your own solar panels.
-Luckily here at the NIBBB, we teach you how to build solar panel packages.
+Luckily here at the NIBBB, we teach you how to build solar panel packages Standard Solar Array and Low Sun Angle – High Power.
 The QRP Labs U4B is about the same size and weight as our tracker and uses their own software for tracking balloons on their site.

 Now that you have your tracker, balloon and solar panels figured out, you now need your antenna and a way to attach the package to the balloon.
 Ken Daniel, K9YO has created a YouTube video on how to build the antenna and for that, click here Launching, What else do I need?